-Unassigned: The portion of fund balance that is the residual classification for the General Fund.
+Unassigned: The General Fund is the only fund that reports a positive unassigned fund balance.
+The portion of fund balance that is the residual classification for the General Fund.
 This balance represents amounts that have not been assigned to other funds and that have not been restricted, committed, or assigned for specific purposes.
-The unassigned fund balance in the General Fund is \$40,713,975.
+The unassigned fund balance in the General Fund is \$39,435,810.

 The District has adopted Board Policy 7.101 that the unassigned fund balance in the General Fund will be, at a minimum, 7.5 percent of the total appropriations and transfers out.
-The District currently exceeds this policy with an unassigned fund balance at 10.8 percent.
+The District currently exceeds this policy with an unassigned fund balance at 10.2 percent.